Perfumes

 The problem with saving fragrances for special occasions is that they will eventually go off and develop a musty smell that no one wants to wear or smell.
 You’ve spent a fortune on your favourite, and now the pretty little bottle with a hefty price tag sits in the wardrobe, waiting to be used.

-Some fragrances can be powerful and overpowering, so spraying excessively can make the fragrance heavier than it should be.
+Some fragrances can be powerful and overpowering, so spraying too much can make them feel heavier than they should.
 Others around you can smell it for several hours; if it’s strong, you can still smell it.

 If you can smell your perfume for hours afterwards, it can trigger a headache and mean you have the wrong scent on your skin.
-No perfume should give you a headache or linger for the whole day.
+No perfume should give you a headache or linger all day.

 Strong perfume can be very off-putting to others and expensive.
 So, how do we find the right amount of perfume to use?